 Dr. Abdul-Aziz’s CV/RESUME.

-- Scaling, similitude, and organizing principles of hydrological, biogeochemical, ecological, and water quality processes.
+- Scaling, similitude, and organizing principles of hydrological, biogeochemical, ecological, and environmental processes.

 - Robust modeling and predictions of ecohydrological, hydroecological, and water quality variables.

 - Climate change impacts on water resources & related ecosystems.

 - Modeling of stormwater flooding in complex urban environments.

 Ph.D., Civil Engineering, University of Minnesota, Twin Cities, U.S.A.; May 2008.